wavelab/atl/docs/papers/notes.md

 The results section was very bare, no comparison was given therefore it is difficult to gauge the robustness of the implementation.

+## Keyframe-Based Visual-Inertial SLAM Using NonLinear Optimization (Leutenegger et al - 2015)

+Most fusion strategies use filtering, the visual robotics community has recently turned to non-linear optimization approaches for visal SLAM, which comes with significant advantages in quality of performance and computational complexity.
+This paper introduces a method to tightly integrate visual measurements with IMU in SLAM.
+An IMU error term is integrated with the landmark reprojection error in fully probabilistic manner, resulting to a joint non-linear cost function to be optimized.
+Employing the powerful concept of "keyframes" we partially marginalize old states to maintain a bounded-sized optimization window, ensuring real-time operation.

+Strasdat et al (Real-time Monocular SLAM: Why filter?
+2010), showed that in **optimization-based** approaches provide better accuracy for the same computational work when compared to filtering approaches for pure visual SLAM.
+Maintaining a relatively sparse graph of keyframes and their associated landmarks subject to nonlinear optimization, has become very popular.

+Loosely-coupled systems limit the complexity, but disregard correlations amongst internal states of different sensors.

+Tightly-coupled approaches jointly estimate all sensor states.

+This paper advocates a tightly-coupled fusion for maximal exploitation of sensing cues and nonlinear estimation whereever possible rather than filtering in order to reduce suboptimality due to linearization.

+Contributions:

+1. Employed a keyframe paradigm for drift-free estimation also when slow or no motion at all is present.

+2. Provide a fully probabilistic derivation of IMU error terms, including the respective information matrix, relating successive image frames without explicitly introducing states at IMU-rate.

+3. At the system, hardware and algorithms for realtime SLAM, including robust keypoint matching and outlier rejection using inertial cues was developed.

+Results: They did not have a room to discuss the results but in all cases the tightly-coupled approach yielded the least errro in translation and orientation.

+Perhaps it is an overkill for the landing project for now, the improvement is relatively minor.
+The complexity in implementing this solution could take months.